Born to the West: Plot

 When Fillmore and Judy visit the cowhands, where Rudd and Dooley are the cooks, a rattlesnake scares Judy's horse.
 Rudd and Fillmore chase after her, with Fillmore falling off his horse and Rudd saving Judy.
 Hammond is planning to rustle Fillmore's cattle on the next drive, with help from Fillmore's foreman, Lynn Hardy.
 Judy convinces Fillmore to give Rudd a better job, so Fillmore makes him foreman for the drive.
 When rustlers attack the drive's camp, they fall into a trap, set by Rudd, and are driven off after losing a couple of men.
-After delivering the cattle, Hammond pushes Rudd into playing poker with crooked gambler, Buck Brady.
+After delivering the cattle, Rudd is pushed by Hammond into playing poker with crooked gambler, Buck Brady.
 When Rudd is late, Judy is worried, but Fillmore says he more or less expected Rudd to steal the money.
 Judy convinces him to go and find Rudd.

-Fillmore finds Rudd when he has lost almost all the money from the sale of the cattle.
+Fillmore goes to the bar and finds Rudd when he has lost almost all the money from the sale of the cattle.
 He forces Rudd to swap places at the table and starts winning the money back.
 When Hammond calls for drinks, Fillmore discovers the bartender has been swapping decks and pulls his gun, demanding everyone get back their original stake.
 One of Hammond's henchmen shoots Fillmore, wounding him, but Rudd kills the attacker and Fillmore, Rudd and Dooley escape, chased by Hammond and the rustlers.

 Rudd and Fillmore hide in some rocks while Dooley tries to catch up with the cowhands.
 Rudd shoots Hammond, but he and Fillmore are almost out of bullets when Dooley and the cowboys return and kill most of the rustlers.